ghe10/ece408_2017_new_private/README.md

 test 6 computation per thread @hgc

+it seems that for the new version, we must have volatile, hard to get faster than 44.9ms @hgc

 ## Introduction

 This is the skeleton code for the 2017 Fall ECE408 / CS483 course project.